Rianto-RNT/rnt-react-development/README.md

   - User security rule #2
     - User security rules #2
       - Allow Read/get and Write custom rules user in firestore
+  - Security rules #3
+    - Only Admin can create and update collections data in firestore database

 ## TODO to fix